gctools-outilsgc/graphQL-core/docs/profile.rst

 Query search criteria
 ^^^^^^^^^^^^^^^^^^^^^^
-Search criteria fields can be used separately or together to generate limitless filtering possibilities.
+Search criteria fields can be used separately or chained together to .

 **Profile**